Geneva - at the heart of humanitarian action

-CERAH offers a wide range of training programmes and conducts academic research projects of international repute, drawing on Geneva’s network of international institutions and non-governmental organisations.
+CERAH offers a wide range of training programmes and conducts academic research projects, drawing on Geneva’s network of international institutions and non-governmental organisations.

-CERAH’s interdisciplinary research projects foster critical analysis of the humanitarian sector and humanitarian work, with the aim to improve performance, and encouraging reflection on professional practices, the politics of humanitarianism and humanitarian organisations.
+CERAH’s interdisciplinary research projects foster critical analysis of the humanitarian sector to encourage reflection on professional practices as well as the politics of humanitarianism and humanitarian organizations.

 CERAH offers post-graduate joint degrees (Master, Diploma and Certificate of Advanced Studies) for humanitarian professionals as well as Short Thematic Courses (TSC).